-Here is a link to my webpage with all the information you need for pilots who took their exam before April 6th, 2021 and how they can obtain the updated certificate to operate at night.
+Click here to view all the information you need for pilots who took their exam before April 6th, 2021 and how they can obtain the updated certificate to operate at night.

 The strobe on the DJI Mavic 2 Enterprise does meet the 3 statute mile visibility requirement however, if the accessory port on your Mavic is otherwise occupied by another accessory (light the searchlight or speaker) you can purchase an add-on strobe from my online store that can be used in conjunction with the other accessories.